linuxserver/docker-mods/README.md

 # Imagemagick - Docker mod for nginx/swag

-This mod adds imagemagick and the php7 imagick module to nginx/swag, to be installed/updated during container start.
+This mod adds imagemagick and the php imagick module to nginx/swag, to be installed/updated during container start.

 In nginx/swag docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:swag-imagemagick`